dimitriCGNL/TCGenerator/README.md

 This is the Github page for the Reaper time marker to MA timecode converter (TC generator)

-I Will place updates here.
+I will place updates here.